splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/configuration/advanced-nodejs-otel-configuration.rst

       },
    });

-You can also enable the collection of a specific data type by passing a boolean value instead of an object.
+You can also activate the collection of a specific data type by passing a boolean value instead of an object.
 For example:

 .. code-block:: javascript